sambanova/ai-starter-kit/sambawiz/README.md

-# Bundle Builder
+# SambaWiz

-This is a web application for building and validating SambaNova AI model bundles on [SambaStack](https://docs.sambanova.ai/docs/en/admin/overview/sambastack-overview).
+SambaWiz is a GUI wizard that accelerates the creation and deployment of model bundles on [SambaStack](https://docs.sambanova.ai/docs/en/admin/overview/sambastack-overview).

 ## Prerequisites

 - Access to a Kubernetes cluster with SambaStack [installed](https://docs.sambanova.ai/docs/en/admin/installation/prerequisites) (minimum helm version of `0.3.496`)
-- Valid `kubeconfig.yaml` for your SambaStack environment in the project root
+- Valid `kubeconfig.yaml` for your SambaStack environment
 - Node.js 18+ and npm
-- `kubectl` CLI tool installed and configured
+- `kubectl` and `helm` CLI tools installed and configured

 ## Overview

-Bundle Builder provides an intuitive interface to:
+SambaWiz provides an intuitive interface to:
 - Select AI models from an available catalog
 - Configure PEF (Processor Executable Format) settings including sequence size (SS) and batch size (BS)
 - Map models to checkpoints